root-credit/root-pay-js-sdk/README.md

 # RootPay JavaScript SDK

-A secure JavaScript SDK for collecting payment information that helps maintain PCI compliance by keeping sensitive data off your servers.
+A secure JavaScript SDK for collecting payment information without sensitive data touching the client's servers.
+This SDK enables easy integration with the RootPay platform for securely collecting card and bank account details.

 ## Features